Dhalavaipuram

-Dhalavaipuram or Dhalavaipuram is a town in Rajapalayam Virudhunagar district in the Indian state of Tamil Nadu.
+Dhalavaipuram or Dhalavoipuram is a town in Rajapalayam Virudhunagar district in the Indian state of Tamil Nadu.
 It is located 105 km southwest of Madurai in the state of Tamil Nadu.
 The economy is based on the manufacture of Garments, cotton sarees, lungis, Nighties, Inskirt, Brassiere and there are mills for spinning and weaving cotton.

 Demographics

 As of 2001 India census, Dhalavaipuram had a population of 5371.
 Males constitute 50% of the population and females 50%.
 Dhalavaipuram has an average literacy rate of 71%, higher than the national average of 59.5%: male literacy is 78% and, female literacy is 65%.
 In Dhalavaipuram, 11% of the population is under 6 years of age.

 Climate

 The climate of the region is semi-arid tropical monsoon type.
 Temperature range is 20°C to 37°C. It has a high mean temperature and a low degree of humidity.
 April, May and June are the hottest months of the year.
 The southwest monsoon which sets in June and lasts till August brings scanty rain.
 The bulk of the rainfall is received during the northeast monsoon in the months of October, November and December.